 A naming committee can either be the governing group that oversees the naming contest or an alternative to the naming process.
 A company’s culture, the project timeline, or other factors may make a committee a better way to select a name for the new intranet than a contest.
 The committee could include stakeholders, content owners, and even an executive.

-9: Hold voting on graphic design alternatives.
+9: Hold voting on graphic design alternatives

 If your intranet project includes the time and budget to compare several design alternatives, this can be a great opportunity to involve employees.
 Create a simple system for people to vote or comment on two or three different design concepts and be clear from the start about how employee voices will be weighed.
 It’s a good idea to make sure the intranet project team and executive sponsors are comfortable with all of the options you’re putting out there.
 This ensures everyone is ready to embrace whichever option employees choose.

-10: Inventory content on existing intranet.
+10: Take an inventory of content on existing intranet

-11: Run online card sorting.
+11: Run online card sorting

 Card sorting is a standard and common process for involving employees in developing an intranet information architecture (or site navigation) in a meaningful way.
 It’s a structured approach for gathering employee input on how to organize the information on your intranet, whether online or face-to-face.
 Card sorting can be an opportunity to involve a very large group of employees in a substantive way.

 If you’re new to card sorting you can learn the basics in our article, How-to guide for intranet card sorting to help you run this type of activity within your organization.

-12: Run online task testing.
+12: Run online task testing

 Task testing is another standard tool in the User Experience Designer’s toolbox and can follow a card sorting effort.
 While card sorting helps you understand how employees group content in their minds, task testing lets you test how well a draft intranet navigation helps employees complete actual daily work tasks.
-We like to use Treejack for online task testing.
-This can allow you to engage large numbers of users, including those in remote locations.
+Check-out our how to guide for intranet task testing to learn how you can carry out this process for your intranet project.

-13: Run user testing on mockups or pilot site.
+13: Run user testing on mockups or pilot site

-14: Create pilot groups on new intranet.
+14: Create pilot groups on the new intranet

-15: Identify community managers for early adopter groups.
+15: Identify community managers for early adopter groups

-As you identify communities that could benefit from your new social intranet, reach out to staff members whom you think would make effective community managers based on their role and their relationship with colleagues.
+As you identify communities that could benefit from your new intranet, reach out to staff members whom you think would make effective community managers based on their role and their relationship with colleagues.
 Provide them with plenty of guidance and resources.

 Build a culture of collaboration, together

-Editor’s Note: This post was originally published in September 2011 and has been revamped and updated for accuracy and comprehensiveness.
+Editor’s Note: This post was originally published in December 2016 and has been revamped and updated for accuracy and comprehensiveness.